jhurray/JHPullToRefreshKit/README.md

 JHPullToRefreshKit
 ==================

-Abstract base class to easily create pull to refresh controls
+*Abstract base class to easily create pull to refresh controls*

 <img src="./gifs/colors.gif" width="150px"></img>
 <img src="./gifs/bubbles.gif" width="150px"></img>
 <img src="./gifs/google.gif" width="150px"></img>
 <img src="./gifs/yahoo.gif" width="150px"></img>

+All of the above were made with less than 150 lines of code.

 ####Why Another Pull To Refresh Library?
 There are lots of PTR libraries out there but none that fit 100% of my needs.
 PTR controls are awesome when completed but tedious to make.
 I made this so I would always be able to jump right into the animation, and not having to worry about customization.
 All you have to do for my implementation is override a few class functions detailing height, animation duration, and what gets run each animation cycle.